File Transfer Detection

 User agents are not only used to identify web browsers, but anything acting as an HTTP client and connecting to a web server via HTTP can have a user agent string (i.e., cURL, a custom Python script, or common tools such as sqlmap, or Nmap).

 Organizations can take some steps to identify potential user agent strings by first building a list of known legitimate user agent strings, user agents used by default operating system processes, common user agents used by update services such as Windows Update, and antivirus updates, etc. These can be fed into a SIEM tool used for threat hunting to filter out legitimate traffic and focus on anomalies that may indicate suspicious behavior.
 Any suspicious-looking user agent strings can then be further investigated to determine whether they were used to perform malicious actions.
-This website is handy for identifying common user agent strings.
-A list of user agent strings is available here.
+This websitearrow-up-right is handy for identifying common user agent strings.
+A list of user agent strings is available herearrow-up-right.

 Malicious file transfers can also be detected by their user agents.
 The following user agents/headers were observed from common HTTP transfer techniques (tested on Windows 10, version 10.0.14393, with PowerShell 5).